tommikaikkonen/zippa/README.md

 zippa
 ==============

-**Generic [zipper](https://en.wikipedia.org/wiki/Zipper_(data_structure)) library for JavaScript.
-Comes with a concrete ArrayZipper.**
+**Generic [zipper](https://en.wikipedia.org/wiki/Zipper_(data_structure)) library for JavaScript with functional visitor utilities.**

-Similar to [Neith](https://github.com/mattbierner/neith), but with JS Arrays instead infinite streams and a chainable API in addition to a plain function API.
+The Zipper core is similar to [Neith](https://github.com/mattbierner/neith), but with JS Arrays instead infinite streams and a chainable API in addition to a plain function API.

+Functional visiting is implemented in the powerful `visit(visitors, initialState, zipper)` function, which visits the structure in depth-first order without recursion, maintaining a visit state, allowing breaking out of the visit, skipping subtrees, and handling pre and post visits separately for each element. `walk`, `preWalk` and `postWalk` are implemented using `visit`.

 ## Example Usage with ArrayZipper